/ HoMu Public Relations Director Florence Coyote

 In March 2006 at DIVA (Digital Video Art Fair), Raul Zamundio interviewed Filip Noterdaeme for Art After Dark, a video series produced by the Artist Network, New York.

-Watch the interview online here.
+Watch the interview online at here

 "Noterdaeme uses homelessness to critique what he sees as a haughty high-art scene and a society capable of simultaneously producing homeless people and elite art galleries." - Vincent Trivett